 European Credit Transfer and Accumulation System (ECTS)

 The European Credit Transfer and Accumulation System (ECTS) is a tool of the European Higher Education Area (EHEA) for making studies and courses more transparent and thus helping students to move between institutions of higer education.
-ECTS credits are awarded based on the student workload required to achieve the objectives of a course or a programme.
-ECTS credits are the basis for the recognition of course or programm achievements and diplomas between institutions of higher eduction.

 The University of Applied Sciences of the Grisons promotes equal opportunities and gender quality among its students.
 To this end, it breaks down cultural and structural barriers and supports its students in expressing their individuality.
 It implements legal principles of equality and prevents discrimination.